Skip to content

 critical_failure = []

-for expectation in failed_expectations:
+for expectation in failed_expectations.values():

 meta = expectation["meta"]